HassanAlgoz/transformer/README.md

 - Note that we have dropped the `stars` column, and have made the `sentiment` the first column.
 - Small data can be useful in searching for hyper-parameters.
 Then, for actual training, the more the better.

+## Explore

+The purpose of `explore.ipynb` is for gaining a better understanding of the data.
+Things like:

+- Check for missing values
+- Look at the distribution of the target variable
+- Investigate relationships between features
+- Visualize the data in various ways
+- Check for any outliers or anomalies
+- Gain insights that will help inform further analysis and modeling

 ## Experimentation

 We created a `base_model` directory for you under the `experiments` directory.
 It contains a file `params.json` which sets the hyperparameters for the experiment.
 It looks like